hiblen/OpenInMarkdownMonster/README.md

 ![](OpenInApp/Resources/ReadMeScreenShot_ContextMenu.png)

-- Open multiple files simultaneously with Markdown Monster directly from within Solution Explorer.
+- Open multiple files simultaneously with [Markdown Monster][ThirdPartyAppHomePage] directly from within Solution Explorer.

 - Warning if attemptimg to open a large quantity of files.
 The quantity is configurable, and if set very high effectively suppresses the warning altogether.